ericrobolson/das_bot/KANBAN.md

 Doing - 2
-* Make lisp parser using bottom up + tdd, put on github
+- [ ] Make lisp parser using bottom up + tdd, put on github
+- [x] Add in location to everything
+- [ ] Implement some tokenizer tests + cases now

 * Add parsing of lists
 * Add parsing of strings
 * Add parsing of integers, maybe do numerical tower?